dsx0511/dsx0511.github.io/_news/announcement_1.md

 related_posts: false
 ---

-**Open to work**: I'm looking for a new role as a ML/CV Research Scientist or Researcher.
-Please contact me via email if you have a job opportunity.
+**Open to work**: I'm looking for a full-time position in Computer Vision, Machine Learning, Autonomous Driving or Robotics, including but not limited to Research Scientist, CV/ML Engineer, Research Engineer, PostDoc etc. Feel free to contact me if you have a job opportunity.
+Thank you!